MuertoGB/MacEfiToolkit/MANUAL.md

 | **Tools**  | Opens a menu with additional firmware tools.                                                          |
 | **Help**   | Opens the help menu.                                                                                 |

-- **Export Menu:**
+### Export Menu
 - **Export Fsys Store**: Exports the Fsys Store located within NVRAM.
 - **Export Intel ME Region**: Exports the Intel Management Engine region.
 - **Export NVRAM VSS Stores**: Exports the VSS (Variable Storage Subsystem) stores within NVRAM.
 - **Export NVRAM SVS Stores**: Exports the SVS (Secure Variable Store) within NVRAM.
 - **Export LZMA DXE Archive**: Allows exporting of the decompressed LZMA DXE archive, which can be opened with 7-zip.
 - **Backup Firmware (ZIP)**: Compresses and saves the loaded firmware as a ZIP archive.
 - **Export Firmware Information (Text)**: Saves firmware information to a text file.
 - **Export Find My Mac Email (Text)**: Saves the email found in the NVRAM `FindMyMac` token to a text file, if available.

+### Patch Menu
-- **Patch Menu:** (Access to the patching menu requires accepting the editing terms.)
+(Access to the patching menu requires accepting the editing terms.)
 - **Change Serial Number**: Opens a window to enter a new System Serial Number.
 - **Erase NVRAM**: Opens a window to select and erase the VSS and/or SVS NVRAM stores.
 - **Replace Fsys Store**: Allows selection and replacement of the Fsys store within NVRAM.
 - **Fix Fsys Checksum (CRC32)**: Automatically corrects an invalid checksum in the Fsys store.
 - **Invalidate EFI Lock**: Invalidates the Message Authentication Code in the SVS NVRAM, safely disabling the EFI password.

-- **Tools Menu:**
+### Tools Menu
 - **Generate Filename**: Generates a structured filename for the firmware and copies it to the clipboard.
 - **Lookup Serial Number**: Opens EveryMac in a browser and auto-inserts the System Serial Number for quick lookup (internet connection required).
 - **View ROM Information**: Displays details from the firmware’s AppleRomInformation section.
 - **Reset Window**: Unloads the firmware data, and resets the window to default.
 - **Reload File from Disk**: Reloads the firmware file to reflect any changes made on disk.

-- **Status Bar:**
+### Status Bar
 - **Firmware Parse Time**: The leftmost label displays the time taken by the application to process the firmware.
 - **File Glyph**: Indicates whether an LZMA DXE archive was found within the firmware.
 - **Email Glyph**: Indicates whether a Find My Mac email was detected in the NVRAM.
 - **Tooltips**: The status bar shows important messages and keyboard shortcuts.

 ## SOCROM Window